 Meeting the need for on-demand services

 The GWU team’s strengthened commitment to sharing more, diversified career content for students on the virtual career center has paid off tremendously.
 Comparing the 2019 academic year to the 2020 academic year, the number of unique visitors to the virtual career center increased 92%.
 The steady influx of fresh content is also leading to phenomenal open rates on the automated, customized email newsletters sent to students from within the platform.

-As student desire for on-demand career services has increased, Chalvonna, Kendra, and their team has responded, delivering a robust and comprehensive online career services experience with a steady flow of fresh and relevant content, resources, and opportunities.
-In doing so, they’ve not only met the needs of their students, they’ve built a mechanism to do so at scale, allowing them to reach more students with less staff time.
+As student desire for on-demand career services has increased, Chalvonna, Kendra, and their team have responded, delivering a robust and comprehensive online career services experience with a steady flow of fresh and relevant content, resources, and opportunities.
+In doing so, they’ve not only met the needs of their students, they’ve built a mechanism to do it at scale, allowing them to reach more students with less staff time.